 - If customers ask about local facilities, create another guide about the local area – where to eat, drink, sleep, hire cars/bikes, get a mac repaired, whatever is important to your customers.
 If you’re a local, you can rattle this stuff off and theres no need to spend time answering these questions again and again.
 Put this on your website, and save visitors more time in advance.

 The induction and introduction phase of new members is vital.
-It sets up the entire expectation and experience for the space for the customer, so if its crappy, chances are people will have a bad opinion going forward – do you really want that?
+It sets up the entire expectation and experience for the space for the customer, so if its crappy, chances are that people will have a bad opinion going forward – do you really want that?

 10) Promote good posture and ergonomics